Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 #### Observe and Notify

-When the server enable the observe feature, the gateway will get the data from the deviceShifu in a interval and notify the server when the data changed or timeout.
+When the server enable the observe feature, the gateway will get the data from the deviceShifu in a interval.
+When the data changed or timeout, the gateway will notify the server with the changed data.

 ### Gateway Configuration